 A.S.: I never love you.
 Doubts are a good thing, no?
 Do you think doubts are good?

 S.M.: A necessary evil, no?
 (Shakira scratches her back and makes the face).
 Let’s see.
 What did you do?
 (Shakira wants to take the camera).

 A.S.: Let’s go to the studio.

 S.M.: OK, let’s go.

-(Sanz and Shakira go to a house.
-Sanz continues to shoot.
-Someone in a house notice of Shaki).
+(Alejandro Sanz and Shakira go to the house.
+Alejandro continues to shoot a film.
+Someone in the house notices Shakira).

 S.M.: What happened?

-S.M.: Are you coming in?
-(Shakira laughs and closed door near Sanz’s face.
-Sanz it’s scraping.
+S.M.: (To Alejandro) Are you coming in?
+(Shakira laughs and closed door near Alejandro’s face.
+Alejandro scratches into the closed door.
 Shaki is opening a door and looking on him).
 What are you doing?